eastgenomics/eggd_vep/Readme.md

-# eggd vep
+# eggd_vep

 ## What does this app do?

-### This app uses bedtools, bcftools and VEP to take VCFs from sentieon mutect2 and:
-- Annotates and filters the sentieon mutect2 VCF
+Annotates a vcf using [Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep).
+Default docker image used v104.3.

 ## What are typical use cases for this app?
-### This app uses the follow tools which are app assets:
-* bcftools (v1.12)
-* bedtools (v2.30.0)

-### This app uses the following provided as inputs (these are all actually bundled into a single "VEP_tarball"):
-* VEP (v103.1) (docker image)
-* VEP refseq (v103) annotation sources
-* CADD (v1.6) which now includes splicing
-* ClinVar VCF (20210501 release) modified to add chr prefix
-* 138 merge VCF containing counts of each variant detected in first 138 samples

-### This app has access to the Internet
+This app was designed to annotate vcfs with specified fields.

-## What data are required for this app to run?
-- VCF output from sentieon mutect2 as part of Uranus workflow
-- BED file that details ROIs for myeloid NGS panel (default specified)
-- Genome FASTA and index that was used by to generate the VCF (default specified)
-- VEP tarball consisting of VEP docker, plugins and annotation sources (default specified)

-## What does this app output?
-- Filtered and annotated VCF

-## How does this app work?
-- Filters VCF with bedtools:
-    - retain variants within ROI
-- Filters VCF with bcftools:
-    - retain positions where at least one variant has AF > 0.03
-    - retain positions where DP >99
-    - split multiallelics using `--keep-sum AD` which changes the ref AD to be the sum of AD's
-    - split multiallelics requires fixing AD and RPA number field in header from `.` to `R`
-- Annotates VCF with VEP:
-    - Annotate against specified refseq transcripts with
+Annotate against specified refseq transcripts with
 - gene symbol
 - variant class
 - variant consequence
 - exon number
+- HGVS c.
-        - HGVS c. & p.
+- HGVS p.
 - gnomAD AF
-        - SIFT
+- gnomADg AF (genomes)
-        - PolyPhen
+- CADD PHRED
 - dbSNP
-        - COSMIC
 - ClinVar
+- ClinVar - Clinical Indication
+- ClinVar - Clinical Significance
+- Transcript Feature

+## What data are required for this app to run?
+- An input vcf to annotate
+- VEP docker image (`vep_docker`)
+- VEP plugins (`vep_plugins`)
+    - CADD.pm
+    - plugin_config.txt
+- VEP reference files (`vep_refs`):
+    - Homo_sapiens.GRCh37.dna.toplevel.fa.gz
+    - Homo_sapiens.GRCh37.dna.toplevel.fa.gz.fai
+    - Homo_sapiens.GRCh37.dna.toplevel.fa.gz.gzi
+    - homo_sapiens_refseq_vep_104_GRCh37.tar.gz
+* VEP annotation sources (`vep_annotation`):
+   - Cosmic Coding Variants VCF (v94)
+      - CosmicCodingMuts_v94_grch37.normal.vcf.gz
+      - CosmicCodingMuts_v94_grch37.normal.vcf.gz.tbi
+  - Cosmic NonCoding Variants VCF (v94)
-        - CADD
+      - CosmicNonCodingVariants_v94_grch37.normal.vcf.gz
-        - previous counts
+      - CosmicNonCodingVariants_v94_grch37.normal.vcf.gz.tbi
-- Filters VCF with VEP:
+  - ClinVar VCF (20211002)
-    - Retain variants with gnomAD AF < 0.1
+      - clinvar_20211113_withChr.vcf.gz
+      - clinvar_20211113_withChr.vcf.gz.tbi
+  - CADD (v1.6)
+      - gnomad.genomes.r2.0.1.sites.noVEP.vcf.gz
+      - gnomad.genomes.r2.0.1.sites.noVEP.vcf.gz.tbi
+      - cadd_whole_genome_SNVs_GRCh37.tsv.gz
-    - Remove synonymous variants
+      - cadd_whole_genome_SNVs_GRCh37.tsv.gz.tbi

+> All the annotation sources above are specific for GRCh37 and are set us default for the app - this app can run with the equivalent annotation sources for GRCh38.

+__This app uses the follow tools which are app assets:__
+* htslib (v1.14)
+* bedtools (v2.30.0)
+## What does this app output?
+- Annotated vcf with the specified fields mentioned above.

 ## Limitations
-- Designed to be used as part of Uranus workflow for processing myeloid NGS panel
+- Designed to be used as part of Helios workflow for processing Solid Cancer data for GRCh37 so all defaults are based on that.
-- When building the app, mark-section and mark-success must be executable for the app to build correctly - these two scripts are executable in this repo but it can be easy to miss if the executable bit is lost as it's a metadata change
+- This app uses a buffer_size of 500 variants and parallelised using 4 cores.
+This was chosen with the solid cancer vcfs in mind and may need to be tweaked or changed for bigger vcfs.